eccentricfae/Weather-Station/README.md

 file is supposed to be ignored by .gitignore but was included for demonstration purposes).<br>
 The HTTPd daemon uses CGI (Common Gate Interface) to process user's requests.
-In this project the CGI is used to display either the default-home page when accessing the server with either no tag (just pure address of the uC) or with the "/home" tag.
-The second tag used by the set up CGI is "/debug" tag, that tells the server to return a simple web page with debug informations about the device.<br>
+In this project the CGI is used to display 3 pages, like: the default-home page when accessing the server with either no tag (just pure address of the uC) or with the "/home" tag.
+The second tag used by the set up CGI is "/debug" tag, that tells the server to return a simple web page with debug informations about the device.
 There is also a "/details" page w/ summary of the info (temperature readings) that were taken by the uC.<br>
-The HTTPd daemon uses basic SSI (Server-Side Includes) to fill out the HTML pages with desired info.
-In this project the SSI is used to fill out the temperature and humidity data from the sensors, as well as the data in the debug page.<br>
+The HTTPd daemon uses basic SSIs (Server-Side Includes) to fill out the HTML pages with desired info.
+In this project the SSIs are used to fill out informations that can only be obtained at run-time, e.g. temperature readings.<br>

 ### Hardware-side software